carlosleite/blog-challenge/README.md

 All non api endpoints points to the `static#root` action that runs the React app.

+Images that show up for local posts are pulled randomly from https://picsum.photos/

 Some of the libraries used for the React app:
 - react-redux
 - @reduxjs/toolkit